datawire/datawire-connect/README.md

 ## Learning more

-The [Getting Started with RPC tutorial](http://datawire.github.io/quark/0.3/tutorials/rpc-basic/index.html) will take the `helloRPC` further by showing you how to run your own local server, and how to do so in other languages such as Java and JavaScript.
+The [Getting Started with RPC tutorial](http://datawire.github.io/quark/0.3/tutorials/rpc-basic/index.html) will take the `helloRPC` example further by showing you how to run your own local server, and how to do so in other languages such as Java and JavaScript.

 You can also try the other included examples that show how to use a custom